vanslang/conventions/comments.md

 ### Single Line Comments
 As usual.
 ```
-// Hello world
+// Hello world.
 ```

 ### Multi-Line Comments
-Text should start without spaces.
+The text should start without spaces.
-The closing comment syntax should end on same final line of the text.
+The closing comment syntax should end on the same final line of the text.
 ```
 /*
-Text should start without spaces.
+The text should start without spaces.
-The closing comment syntax should end on same final line of the text. */
+The closing comment syntax should end on the same final line of the text. */
 ```